jieter/django-tables2/docs/pages/table-data.rst

 Querysets
 ---------

-If you build use tables to display `.QuerySet` data, rather than defining each column manually in the table, the `.Table.Meta.model` option allows tables to be dynamically created based on a model::
+If you build use tables to display `~django.db.models.query.QuerySet` data, rather than defining each column manually in the table, the `.Table.Meta.model` option allows tables to be dynamically created based on a model::